joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/understanding-the-video-class.md

 - Load a video file dynamically using the NetConnection and NetStream classes and display the video in a Video object.

-- Capture input from the user’s camera.
+- Capture input from the user's camera.
 For more information, see [Working with cameras](WSfffb011ac560372f3fa68e8912e3ab6b8cb-8000.html).

 - Use the FLVPlayback component.